Seymurhh/seymur/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research and Interests'
+      title: '📚 My Research and Industry Interests'
       subtitle: ''
       text: |-
-        I'm a lecturer and assistant director of undergraduate studies in mechanical engineering at Harvard SEAS.
-I teach design and manufacturing courses to undergraduate students.
-My         research is to design and develop next generation of functional additively manufactured composite materials.
-I blog about design, manufacturing, machine learning, deep learning         and artificial intelligence.
+I work on developing advanced materials and manufacturing solutions using additive manufacturing, AI, and data-driven design.
+My goal is to bridge research and real-world application—solving meaningful problems that improve how we design, build, and live.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of AI in science and technology.
+I'm especially interested in using AI and automation to enhance product performance, sustainability, and decision-making in engineering.
+I also enjoy writing about design, manufacturing, and intelligent technologies.

-        Please reach out to collaborate 😃
+Let’s connect if you’re working on something impactful!
     design:
       columns: '1'
   - block: collection